CTF-handbooks/map-maker-handbook/HANDBOOK.md

     > You can install WorldEdit from either the Minetest in-game ContentDB or from the [ContentDB website](https://content.minetest.net/packages/sfan5/worldedit/).

-    > Once you downloaded the .zip file from the ContentDB website, extract the .zip file and move the folder inside it to `[Minetest folder]/mods`.
+    > Once you download the .zip file from the ContentDB website, extract the .zip file and move the folder inside it to `[Minetest folder]/mods`.

 ***
 ### 2. Planning the map